 5. Die, Die My Darling – originally by the Misfits

 It was the ever-discerning, eclectic music-lover Cliff Burton who got Lars, James and Kirk into these New Jersey horror punks, commandeering every tour van stereo and endlessly flipping Misfits tapes.
 By 1986, barely a Metallica photoshoot went by without a bit of visible Misfits merch, and Last Caress (from Misfits’ 1980 Beware EP) remains one of Metallica’s best-loved covers.
 Metallica had also jammed Misfits’ London Dungeon since the early days – including onstage with Glenn Danzig in 1994.
 Here they settled on Die, Die My Darling (originally recorded in 1981, but not released until after the band split up), presumably because it’s just so darn catchy.

 6. Loverman – originally by Nick Cave & The Bad Seeds)

-Amid these love letters to 70s rock and 80s metal is this brooding alternative epic of obsessive lust, written in 1994 by an Australian gothic art-rock maestro.
+Amid these love letters to 70s rock and 80s metal is this brooding alternative epic of obsessive lust, written in 1994 by Australian gothic art-rock maestro Nick Cave.
 Loverman was always the odd man out on Garage Inc, but Papa Het made sure he felt right at home.
 “Cave is extremely evil, whether he’s trying to be or not,” James explained of his quirky pick.
 “I just love the feel of that song and I knew we could do it properly, that we could do it justice.”

 Metallica recorded the song at 3am, burnt out after a long, hard day in the studio, which ideally captured the mood: “It was the perfect vibe to do that track,” Kirk said.
 “Definitely a high point.”